 This western Austrian city, situated within the northeastern borders of the Alps, is a stunningly quaint getaway with a bounty of cultural offerings, including being the birthplace of Wolfgang Amadeus Mozart.
 Tour his residences and check out the streets of Altstadt, also called Old Town, where ancient marketplaces and restaurants entice.
 Visit Mirabellgarten, a gem on the east side of the Salzach River with incredible sites including Pegasus Fountain, Dwarf Garden, and the set of stairs where Julie Andrews and company practiced “Do-Re-Mi” in The Sound of Music.
 Another setting for the movie, Schloss Hellbrunn, is a palace with ornately decorated rooms, ballrooms, and halls.

 For good eats, go to the mountainside bakery Stiftsbäckerei St. Peter, which dates back to the 12th century, when it was built by the monastery.
 Also, check out Augustiner Bräu, a former monastery turned beer hall offering sausages, pretzels, and more at the food stalls.
 Late night fun can be found in the medieval street of Steingasse.
-You can stay at one of the city’s most luxurious hotels, the five-star Hotel Goldener Hirsch, for just $245 a night.
-Hotel Turnerwirt will cost you under $100 a night.
-Built in 1437, it’s a family-run three-star hotel only 2 kilometres away from the centre of Salzburg.
+You can stay at one of the city’s most luxurious hotels, the five-star Hotel Goldener Hirsch.
+Built in 1437, it’s a family-run three-star hotel only two kilometres away from the centre of Salzburg.
 According to data compiled by Expatistan, the city’s hotels are at least 50 per cent cheaper than what you’ll find in Vienna, while meals and entertainment cost anywhere from 50 to 80 per cent cheaper than in Geneva.

 Don’t miss the top seven travel destinations for chocolate lovers.